-Any conversion project, where new housing units will be created within an existing structure, must demonstrate that the space is not currently used for housing and has not been housing in the recent past.
+Any conversion project, where new housing units will be created within an existing structure, must demonstrate that the space is not currently used for housing and has not been used for housing in the recent past.
 No housing rehabilitation will be considered eligible: only the conversion of space into new, additional housing units.
+Beginning with Round 2, all applicants for conversion projects must present plans with IEDA's Historic Preservation Specialist and receive preliminary approval for their plans in order to be considered for application.
+Divergence from preliminary approved plans will disqualify the application from consideration.

-The maximum number of units awarded in a project cannot exceed 40 units unless granted an exception by IEDA based on demonstrated need in a housing needs assessment.
+The maximum number of units awarded in a project cannot exceed 50 units.